Texas judge to rule on probes of transgender kids' parents

 Abbott, a Republican running this year for a third term in office, is named as a defendant in the court challenge, along with DFPS and its commissioner, Jaime Masters.

-(Reporting by Andrew Hay in Taos, New Mexico; Editing by Donna Bryson and Stephen Coates)
+(Reporting by Andrew Hay in Taos, N.M.
+Editing by Donna Bryson, Stephen Coates and Matthew Lewis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.